Do I have to drink Champagne on New Year's Eve?

 The idea that we should open a bottle that we consider a luxury during times of celebration is one I find interesting.
 What would I want to drink as a special treat?
 Something I’d be willing to splash out on if the occasion warranted it?

 Champagne has never been my go to.
-It’s not even my go to fizz if I’m being honest.
-I often find them to be overpriced plus I’m not a huge fan of strong biscuit flavours.
+It’s not even my go to fizz, if I’m being honest.
+I often find them to be overpriced, plus, I’m not a huge fan of strong biscuit flavours in my drink.
 If I do opt for a glass of bubbles I tend to lean towards a classic Crémant, an interesting Pet-Nat or a traditional method sparkling from lesser-known regions.

 This year, however, I’ve decided to ditch the sparkles entirely.
 I’d much rather enjoy a chilled glass of white or a big red in an even bigger glass.